Frederickton

 AreaSearch analysis reveals Frederickton recording weaker employment conditions than most comparable areas nationwide

-Frederickton has a balanced workforce with both white and blue collar jobs, with essential services well represented.
-The unemployment rate is 4.6%, according to AreaSearch's aggregation of statistical area data.
-As of December 2025621 residents are employed while the unemployment rate is 0.7% higher than Regional NSW's rate of 3.9%.
+Frederickton's workforce is balanced across white and blue-collar jobs, with essential services well represented.
+Its unemployment rate, as of December 2025, stands at 4.6% according to AreaSearch's statistical area data aggregation.
+In Frederickton, 623 residents are employed while the unemployment rate is 0.7% higher than Regional NSW's rate of 3.9%.

-Workforce participation in Frederickton is lower at 51.3% compared to Regional NSW's 61.3%.
-Census responses show that only 6.6% of residents work from home, though Covid-19 lockdown impacts may have influenced this figure.
-The dominant employment sectors among residents are health care & social assistance, retail trade, and manufacturing.
-Frederickton specializes in health care & social assistance with an employment share 1.3 times the regional level.
+Workforce participation in Frederickton lags behind Regional NSW, at 51.9% compared to 60.5%.
+Census responses indicate that only 6.6% of residents work from home.
+The dominant employment sectors are health care & social assistance, retail trade, and manufacturing.
+Frederickton specializes in health care & social assistance, with an employment share 1.3 times the regional level.

-Conversely, professional & technical services employ only 2.2% of local workers, below Regional NSW's 5.1%.
-The area may offer limited local employment opportunities as indicated by the ratio of working population to resident population.
-Between December 2024 and December 2025, Frederickton's labour force decreased by 0.8% and employment fell by 1.4%, causing unemployment to rise by 0.6 percentage points.
-In Regional NSW during the same period, employment fell by 1.2%, labour force contracted by 0.8%, and unemployment rose by 0.4 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that Frederickton's employment should increase by 6.4% over five years and 13.7% over ten years, based on a simple weighting extrapolation of industry-specific projections against the local employment profile.
+Conversely, professional & technical services employ just 2.2% of local workers, below Regional NSW's 5.1%.
+The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Between December 2024 and December 2025, Frederickton's labour force decreased by 0.5%, with employment decreasing by 1.1%, causing unemployment to rise by 0.6 percentage points.
+This contrasts with Regional NSW where employment fell by 1.2%, labour force contracted by 0.8%, and unemployment rose by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Frederickton's employment should increase by 6.4% over five years and 13.7% over ten years, based on a simple weighting extrapolation of industry-specific projections against the local employment mix.

 Frequently Asked Questions - Employment